Crypto Pump and Dumps: How To Spot & Avoid Them

 Examples of Pump & Dump Crypto Schemes

-Most pump and dump schemes will look very similar when shown on a chart.
+Most pump-and-dump schemes will look very similar when shown on a chart.
 They start at a very low price during the accumulation stage, as the scammers build their portfolios while starting to work on spreading the hype across media.
-As the price and volume start to build momentum, the scammers will ramp up their hype, continuing to trap new investors as the price starts to balloon.
+As the price and volume start to build momentum, the scammers ramp up their hype, continuing to trap new investors as the price starts to balloon.

 pump and dump example in crypto